-Marijuana responds to extra carbohydrates and amino acids the same way endurance athletes respond when they load carbs before competing.
+Marijuana responds to added carbohydrates and amino acids the same way endurance athletes respond when they load carbs before competing.

-Marijuana scientists say your hydroponics plants have more energy, vigor and yield when you feed them carbohydrates, vitamins and amino acids through their roots.
+Your hydroponics plants have more energy, vigor, and yield when you feed them carbohydrates, vitamins and amino acids through their roots.

 And marijuana growers have long believed that you pouring carbos and other enhancers into your root zone can make your buds more sugary, and more tasty.

-In the long-ago days when Colombian Gold sold in the USA for $20 an ounce, Colombian farmers poured sugar, vanilla, cinnamon or molasses into their marijuana root zone, hoping to sweeten their crops.
+In old school days when Colombian Gold sold in the USA for $20 an ounce, Colombian farmers poured sugar, vanilla, cinnamon or molasses into their marijuana root zone, hoping to sweeten their crops.

 Nowadays, hydroponics stores offer formulas that contain carbs and other ingredients said to boost plant energy, bud taste, and aroma.